FrostKiwi/treasurechest/posts/dual-kawase/dual-kawase.md

 To be able to innovate in blurs today you need to be very deep in mathematics and signal theory **_and_** computer graphics.
 Just looking at the level of genius needed to get fast bokeh blur is kinda insane.
 Functions cancelling each-other out, complex number theory

 https://www.youtube.com/watch?v=vNG3ZAd8wCc

+CS2 has not handled highlights like Call of Duty's graphics team has, see ancient lights